AndrejBerezni/Flux/README.md

 Flux is a full stack web application for renting electrical vehicles (cars, bikes, and scooters) in Portugal.
 Apart from renting vehicles, it gives user option to purchase gift cards for spending on this platform, or to subscribe to monthly subscriptions that come with certain benefits when renting vehicles.

 It is still under construction.
-Finished functionalities and their explanation you may find in the documentation below.
+Some of the finished functionalities and their explanation you may find in the documentation below.
+In general, current progress is:

+#### Completed features:

+- Authentication implemented.
+- UI created: home page, vehicle search results page, subscriptions page, gift cards page, several menus and modals (sign in, sign up, user menu, side nav...).
+- Integrated Google Maps API for searching nearby locations.
+- Database populated with vehicles and locations.
+- Vehicle search implemented - users are able to search, filter, and sort vehicles on different locations and dates.

+#### Currently working on:

+- Integrating Stripe - creating products on Stripe dashboard and by using Stripe API enabling users to purchase products (rent vehicles, subscribe to Flux subscriptions, buy gift cards).

 ## Table of Contents